Sillago: Relationship to humans

 Various species of this genus represent minor local fisheries in their ranges, with many having commercial importance.
 Fish are taken by a variety of methods including seine, gill and cast nets as well as by line.
 Recreational fishing for them is common, especially in Australia where they are valued as food fish or for live bait for larger species.
 Estuarine aquaculture in India, Japan and Taiwan has utilized sillagos as an important species and similar trials have been conducted in Australia.
-They can be very delicious when deep-fried.